-The purpose of this project is to control Phragmites in Rondeau Provincial Park and the Long Point region in order to reduce or remove the threat to the biodiversity and ecological integrity of these areas.
+The purpose of this project is to control invasive Phragmites in Rondeau Provincial Park and the Long Point Region in order to reduce or remove the threat to the biodiversity and ecological integrity of these areas.
 The tools and techniques used will be applied based on best available information, which are summarized within the document Invasive Phragmites - Best Management Practices (MNRF 2011).

-The initiation of this pilot project at Rondeau and Long Point is based on the presence of significant natural values and the observed exponential growth of Phragmites in these coastal marshes.
+The initiation and continuation in 2017 of this pilot project at Rondeau and Long Point is based on the presence of significant natural values and the observed exponential growth of Phragmites in these coastal marshes.
 Local biologists and scientists have advised that the health of these coastal marshes is at a critical tipping point.
 If immediate action is not taken, the provincial, national and global significant values for which these areas are recognized will be permanently lost.
+Due to the aggressive nature of the invasive plant, if efforts to eradicate are not continued in 2017 the plant will recolonize in areas treated in 2016.